Calcium and Vitamin D: Key For Bone Health

 1. Yogurt –Eating yogurt is a great way to get the proper dosage of vitamin D. Another way many people get their vitamin D is through exposure to sunlight.

 2. Milk – It may not surprise you that milk is the poster child for calcium!
-Eight ounces of fat-free milk will cost you 90 calories, but provide you with 30% of your daily dose of calcium.
+Eight ounces of fat-free milk will cost you 90 calories, but provide you with 30% of your

 3. Cheese – Cheese is full of calcium and great for building bones if you eat it in moderations!
 Just 1.5 ounces of cheddar cheese contains more than 30% of your daily value of calcium.

 4. Sardines – Sardines contain high levels of both vitamin D and calcium.
 Try including them in your next pasta or salad dish!

 5. Eggs – Although eggs only contain 6% of your daily vitamin D, they’re a quick and easy way to get it.
 Just don’t opt for egg whites—they may cut calories, but the vitamin D is in the yolk.

 6. Salmon – Salmon is known for having plenty of heart-healthy omega-3 fatty acids, but a 3-ounce piece of sockeye salmon contains more than 100% of your vitamin D. Keep in mind, farm raised salmon only has one fourth as much vitamin D as wild caught salmon.

 7. Spinach – Many Lactose Intolerant people substitute dairy for spinach!
 One cup of cooked spinach contains almost 25% of your daily calcium, plus fiber, iron, and vitamin A.

 8. Fortified cereal – Cereals like Kashi U Black